Cuder/readability/README.md

 readability
 ===========
-dead or not dead - this is not of your business
+dead or not dead - this is not of your business.
+I edited something!